GEN 3 Services

 3 Aeronautical publications

-3.1 The aeronautical information is provided in the form of the Integrated Aeronautical Information Package consisting of the following elements:
+3.1 The aeronautical information is provided in the form of Aeronautical Information Products in a standardized presentation consisting of the following elements:

 • Aeronautical Information Publication (AIP);

-• Amendment service to the AIP (AIP AMD);
+• Amendment service to the AIP (AIP AMDT);

 • Supplement to the AIP (AIP SUP);